We are participants in the BSCI - Business Social Compliance Initiative - alongside many well-known companies in our industry.

 Another important area is chemicals, or preferably the lack thereof.
 We have a strict chemicals policy based on the Swedish Chemicals Group’s guide lines, which applies to all of our production.

 The Swedish Chemicals Group has 80 members in clothing and electronics, and helps members stay on top of regulations and recommendations.
-The policy takes REACH regulations into account but also covers chemicals which the Stwedish Chemicals Group believes are important but which have not yet been covered by legislation.
+The policy takes REACH regulations into account but also covers chemicals which the Swedish Chemicals Group believes are important but which have not yet been covered by legislation.

 We regularly perform laboratory testing on randomly selected items to check that our policy is being followed.
 We perform extensive tests across all product groups and suppliers.